00:00

 Full episode description

 Project Tiger was launched in the 1970s in India.
 There was much fanfare, wildlife reserves were created and tiger protection became important to the Indian government.
-This project stopped the decline in tiger numbers in India.
-But, for the first time, tiger numbers have grown sharply in India's wildlife forests.
-That was between 2010 and 2022 when they grew from ~1700 to over 3600.
-This, despite a rise in India's human population and a decline in forest area.
+While Project Tiger stopped the killing of tigers, these big cats did not grow in numbers that much.
+But that trend changed in 2010.
+For the first time, between 2010 and 2022, tiger numbers nearly doubled, from ~1700 to over 3600.
+This has happened despite a rise in India's human population and a decline in forest area.
 How did India achieve this?
 What lessons can other countries learn from India's practices?

 Co-hosts: Devansh (10 yr old), Eesha (14 yr old)